 At Utrecht University, teaching qualifications play an important role in academic careers of staff (Richtlijn Onderwijs UU).
 Teaching qualifications at Utrecht University include:

-More information about these teaching qualifications and other courses on offer can be found at the Centre of Academic Teaching.
+More information about these teaching qualifications and other courses on offer can be found at the Centre of Academic Teaching and Learning.

 A useful way to learn from colleagues, is peer consultation.
 In peer consultation, teachers share dilemmas, questions or reflect on difficult teaching situations.
 In a structured ways, colleague teachers collectively analyze the problem and share multiple possible solutions.
 Some faculties organize peer consultation sessions for teachers.
 If this is not the case in your own faculty, consider starting a peer consultation group yourself.
 It does not take much effort, and teachers participating in peer consultation have often found it very helpful!
 To facilitate the consultation you can use this basic model for intervision [in Dutch].

 Another way to develop yourself as a teacher, is by having your teaching observed by a colleague who then provides constructive feedback on strengths or possible areas for development.
 You can consider asking a senior faculty member to observe, an educational expert, or a peer teachers.
 In the latter case of peer observation, the observation can be both valuable for the one who is being observed as well as for the one who is observing.
 If you cannot find colleagues within your own faculty to organize peer observation, consider observation by someone from outside your faculty.
 Often teachers find these cross-faculty peer observations most useful.
-The Centre of Academic teaching now offers a Peer Observation Programme where two lecturers observe each other’s teaching practice to learn from both observing and being observed.
+The Centre of Academic Teaching and Learning now offers a Peer Observation Programme where two lecturers observe each other’s teaching practice to learn from both observing and being observed.
 The participants will be guided on observing as well as how to handle received feedback for the quality of education.

 Exchange with other teachers and educational experts